 Geology: 60 points from 100-level Astronomy, Biological Sciences, Chemistry, Computer Science, Geography, Mathematics, Physics or Statistics.
-Engineering Geology: 15 points of 100-level Mathematics and a further 30 points from 100-level Astronomy, Biological Sciences, Chemistry, Computer Science, Geography, Physics or Statistics.

-Required: 45 points from 200-level GEOL Recommended: GEOL 240 and GEOL 241
+Required: 45 points from 200-level GEOL.
+Recommended: GEOL 240 and GEOL 241.

-Required: 60 points from 300-level Geology Recommended: GEOL 351 or GEOL 352 Required for BSc(Hons) in Geology and Engineering Geology, PGDipSc in Geology, PGDipEngGeol, or MSc in Geology or Engineering Geology: a minimum of 90 points of 300-level GEOL, including GEOL 351 and GEOL 352 (105 points are recommended).
+Required: 60 points from 300-level Geology.
+Recommended: GEOL 351 or GEOL 352.
+Required for BSc(Hons) in Geology, PGDipSc in Geology, or MSc in Geology or PMEG in Engineering Geology: a minimum of 90 points of 300-level GEOL, including GEOL 351 and GEOL 352 (105 points are recommended).
 At least 15 points each of 100-level MATH and 100-level STAT, or a demonstrably equivalent standard in Mathematics, are a prerequisite for entry to 400-level ENGE.

-Not open for new enrolments in 2014.
+Not open for new enrolments in 2015.
 Students continuing with a minor in History and Philosophy of Science should contact the programme coordinators for History and Philosophy to discuss alternative courses.